 The provider of continuing education must provide in writing:

-- The name of the instructor.
+- The name and qualifications of the instructor.

 - The number of contact hours.

-- The date of the continuing education.
+- The date of the activity.

 - Maintain a copy of the evidence of the professional activity for two years after using the activity for renewal.